microsoft/pxt-arcade/docs/skillmap/educator-info/shark-map-info.md

 - When I do this activity, what supplies do I need?
 Replace the fishy food with these supplies!
 - When I do this activity, what gets in my way?
 Replace the crabby enemies with these blockers!
 - What environment do I usually do this activity in?
 Replace the background with something similar!

-### What’s Next?

-After completing Shark Splash, students move on to the following activities:

-* TBD